As Daniele De Rossi celebrates his 35th birthday, we pay tribute to the ultimate club servants active in Europe's top leagues.

 Article top media content

-"Your relationship with your club starts when you're a kid and for me that was Roma," he told UEFA.com earlier this season.
-"It then became my job but my huge love for the club is certainly still there.
+"Your relationship with your club starts when you're a kid and for me that was Roma," he told UEFA.com last term.
+"It then became my job, but my huge love for the club is certainly still there.

 "I started supporting Roma as a boy and I think my personality led me to support the club with such fervour.
-My dad's always supported Roma but not as fanatically as I have."
+My dad always supported Roma but not as fanatically as I have."

 Players must have spent their entire senior career with the same club, and must never have played for another team – even on loan.
 This list includes the longest serving one-club men in each of the top eight leagues according to the UEFA coefficients.